|Creation||26 Temporal 1588 DE|

 Talaxans are a bit different than other half-celestials in that they can be of any alignment.
-Most are good, and there are few neutral talaxans.
-Those that have turned evil may show this in their appearance with fingers that are more talon-like and wings of pitch black or crimson red color.
+Most good, some neutral, those that have turned evil may show this in their appearance with fingers that are more talon-like and wings of pitch black or crimson red color.

-In 89, after a three year journey of flying and long periods of rest and hunting for food, a group of four hundred and some talaxans made it to the Aerie of Dragons and settled in the highlands of Hokzii Stov.
-This journey-quest was the Long Flight and led to the finding of Tulukhan.
+In the Year 89, after a three year journey of flying and long periods of rest and hunting for food, a group of four hundred settled in the Aerie of Dragons and settled in the highlands of Hokzii Stov.
+This journey-quest, the Long Flight, led to the settlement of Tulukhan.

-By the early part of the Third Epoch, Talaxans living in Mekarra began fighting with the region's newer arrivals.
+In the early part of the Third Epoch, the Talaxan of Mekarra got into conflict with the region's newer arrivals.
 These were lycanthropes brought to live in the lands of Weretopia by their Vith'kirr Queen.
-Afraid to succumb to the same curse that turned them into lycanthropes, the Talaxans pulling back to their Dechôz borders.
+Afraid to succumb to the same curse, the Talaxans pulled back to their Dechôz borders.